VISIAN ICL IN SAN ANTONIO

 Dr. Kenneth Maverick and James Lehmann have years of experience with the Visian ICL.
-In fact, they believe in the technology so much that Dr. Maverick’s brother underwent the procedure four years ago.
+In fact, they believe in the technology so much that Dr. Maverick’s brother underwent the procedure EIGHT years ago.
 His brother’s vision was rated -10.00!
 That means he could only see one inch away from his face, and now he works and lives without the need for glasses.

 The Visian ICL is a thin, biocompatible lens that is inserted behind the iris, in front of the natural lens.
 It is recommended for patients with moderate to severe nearsightedness.